dwi2/win_open/README.md

-## A simple static page for testing browser capability
+## A simple static page for testing browser capability and behavior

 #### Prerequisite